kzadurska/car-search/README.md

 ### Requirements

-- Documentation of the project installation
-- Notes about the main problem the code solution is trying to solve.
-- JavaScript practices and standards will be evaluated.
-- The DRY principle to eliminate duplication in logic.
-- Clear structure of the project.
-- Adding unit tests if you have enough time.
-- State management and structure.
-- Mobile first and desktop-friendly UI.
+- Make a mobile first and desktop-friendly UI.
 - Build your own styles, don't use any CSS framework like Bootstrap.
-- The app should work on the latest version of all major browsers.
+- The app should work on the latest version of all major browsers
-- Build tools for project development and production setup (optional).
-- User interface design will not be so important for the evaluation.

 ### Considerations